International Offshore Jurisdiction Review - Nevis as a Tax Haven

-For people looking to go offshore in an English-speaking country, with a stable democracy, and an easy-to-understand legal system founded on British Common Law, Nevis may be an excellent alternative.
+Nevis offers companies and individuals ideal conditions for those looking to form an offshore company in an English-speaking jurisdiction, with a stable democracy, an easy-to-understand legal system founded on British Common Law together with a modernized corporate climate and an open economy.

 - The government of Nevis has exhibited a total commitment to maintaining the privacy and protection of those involved in legitimate business practices.
 Neither Nevis nor St. Kitts have been tainted by reports of money laundering or tax evasion as has been the case in the past with a number of other offshore jurisdictions.